uber/mockolo/README.md

   --testable-imports, -i  If set, @testable import statments will be added for each module name in this list.
   --concurrency-limit, -j Maximum number of threads to execute concurrently (default = number of cores on the running machine).
   --logging-level, -v     The logging level to use.
 Default is set to 0 (info only).
 Set 1 for verbose, 2 for warning, and 3 for error.
-  --use-sourcekit         If this argument is added, it will use SourceKit for parsing.
-By default it uses SwiftSyntax.
   --help, -h                  Displays available options.
   ```